 National Survey for Wales

-The National Survey for Wales involves over 11,000 people each year.
+The National Survey for Wales involves around 12,000 people each year.
 It runs all year round, across the whole of Wales.
 The results are used by the Welsh Government to help make Wales a better place to live.

 The survey covers a wide range of topics.
 Results are based on interviews carried out across Wales.

 Results on local authorities, access to services and facilities, and active travel.

 Results on local authorities, taxes, and the Welsh Government.

 Results on people's health status, illnesses, and health-related lifestyles.

 Culture and Welsh language